thedrowsywinger/find-your-turf/README.md

 - JWT-based authentication with role-based access control
 - Field management system with scheduling capabilities
 - Brand/Company management for facility owners
+  - One-to-one relationship between company users and brands
+  - Each company user can create and maintain only one brand
+  - All fields created by a user are automatically associated with their brand
 - Field search with multiple filtering options
 - Review and rating system for fields
 - Booking management